Boiany: Demographics

+In 2001, 96.60% of the 2,206 inhabitants of the village of Prypruttia (2,131 people) spoke Romanian as their native language (including 96.33% who called it Moldovan, or 2,125 people, and 0.27% who called it Romanian, or 6 people), while a minority spoke Ukrainian (2.13%, o.r 47 people) and Russian (1.22%, or 27 people).
+According to the 2001 Ukrainian census, the majority of the population of the village of Boyanivka (which had 403 inhabitants) in the Boyany rural hromada (rural community) was Romanian-speaking (94.04%, or 379 people, including 361 people, or 89.58% who called their language "Moldovan", and 18 people, or 4.47%, who were calling the language Romanian.), and there were also 15 Ukrainian speakers (3.72%, or 6 people) and 9 Russian-speakers (2.23%).

+In 2001, in the Boyany rural hromada (rural community) created in 2020, with a population of 7,385, 348 of the inhabitants (4.71%) spoke Ukrainian as their native language, while 6,933 (93.88%) spoke Romanian (including 3,997 who called it "Moldovan", or 54.12%, and 2,936 who called it Romanian, or 39.76%), and 77 (1.04%) spoke Russian.
+The Boyany rural hromada includes Boyany village, Boyanivka village, Hai village and Prypruttya village.

 Jewish community

 The Hasidic dynasty of Boyan was founded here in 1887 by Rabbi Yitzchok Friedman (1850–1917), eldest son of the first Sadigura Rebbe, Rabbi Avrohom Yaakov Friedman (1820–1883).
 Upon the death of his father in 1883, Rabbi Yitzchok and his brother Rabbi Yisrael (1852–1907) assumed joint leadership of their father's Hasidim.
 Although they were content with this arrangement, many of the Sadigura Hasidim preferred to have one Rebbe, and in 1887, the brothers agreed to draw lots to determine who would stay in Sadigura and who would leave.
 The lots fell to Rabbi Yisrael to remain as the second Sadigura Rebbe, while Rabbi Yitzchok moved to the neighboring town of Boiany (Boyan) and established his court there, becoming the first Boyaner Rebbe.
 Under his leadership, Boyaner Hasidut flourished.
 Boyaner communities were established in nearby towns as well as in Tiberias, Safed, and Jerusalem, Israel.

 At the beginning of World War I, the town of Boyan was completely destroyed and the Rebbe and his family escaped to Vienna, where the Rebbe died in 1917.
 After the war ended, his four sons each moved to a different country to establish their court.
 Boyaner Hasidut continues today under the leadership of Rabbi Nachum Dov Brayer, great-grandson of the first Boyaner Rebbe, who lives in Jerusalem.